Azure/azure-quickstart-templates/application-workloads/coscale/coscale-dev-env/README.md

 - There is no backup of the data that is collected using this setup.
 - Since the created objects have fixed names they can be deployed only once per resource group.

-`Tags:Microsoft.Network/publicIPAddresses, Microsoft.Network/virtualNetworks, Microsoft.Network/networkSecurityGroups, Microsoft.Network/networkInterfaces, Microsoft.Compute/virtualMachines, extensions, CustomScript`
+`Tags: Microsoft.Network/publicIPAddresses, Microsoft.Network/virtualNetworks, Microsoft.Network/networkSecurityGroups, Microsoft.Network/networkInterfaces, Microsoft.Compute/virtualMachines, extensions, CustomScript`